ecmwf/earthkit-transforms/docs/index.md

-# Welcome to tyto's documentation!
+# Welcome to coucal's documentation!

 Statistical analysis tools for meteorological and climate data..